-TYPE: Dollars TERM: Up to 27 months PURPOSE: The Individuals with Disabilities Education Act 2004 provides funds to local education agencies specific areas of need for students with disabilities.
-These targeted areas include professional development and support around activities to improve Child Find programs, early childhood transitions, early childhood outcomes, and improving preschool LRE opportunities for handicapped preschoolers.
-ELIGIBILITY: LEAs are eligible based on specific targeted assistance approved by the Office of Early Learning.
+PURPOSE: The Individuals with Disabilities Education Act 2004 provides funds to local education agencies specific areas of need for students with disabilities.
+These targeted areas include professional development and support around activities to improve Child Find programs, early childhood cutsomes, and improving preschool LRE opportunities for childhood outcomes, and improving preschool LRE opportunities for handicapped preschoolers.

+ELIGIBILITY: LEAs are eligible based on specific targeted assistance approved by the

+Office of Early Learning.

 Initial application for competitive awards must be approved by the State Board of Education prior to the LEA receiving the allotment.
-A summary list of LEA allotments for non-competitive awards will be provided to the State Board of Education semi-annually.
-FORMULA: These funds are allocated based on state level assessment of local needs, approved requests to operate best practice programs, and the costs of approved state level initiatives.
+A summary list of LEA allotments for non-competitive awards will be provided to the approved requests to operate best practice programs, and the costs of approved state level initiatives.